avles/prism/README.md

 a.
 What is this framework?

 PRISM: Performance and Resilience Insights for Software Maturity is a comprehensive framework designed to evaluate and enhance the maturity and performance of software delivery teams.
-It stands on seven key pillars: Team Organization, Developer Enablement, Delivery Flow, Rugged Score, Chaos Tolerance, Ops Capability, and Elasticity Score.
+It stands on seven key pillars:
+- Team Organization
+- Developer Enablement
+- Delivery Flow
+- Rugged Score
+- Chaos Tolerance
+- Ops Capability
+- Team Elasticity.

 By assessing these core areas, PRISM provides actionable insights and metrics to guide teams toward achieving high performance and resilience in software delivery.

 b.
 Why was this created?